WayneBrown/learnwebgl2/_sources/12_advanced_rendering/02_hidden_surface_removal.rst

   What is "z-fighting"?

-  - When floating point round-off errors cause the color of two surfaces that are in the same location in 3D space to alternate colors and cause strange color patterns.
+  - When floating point round-off errors cause the color of two surfaces that are in the same location in 3D space to alternate colors and cause random color patterns.

     + Correct.